 </dev/null the program would still keep trying to read from terminal despite being backgrounded).

 Unfortunately, when it comes to esbuild and tailwind (and probably many other daemons like them), we can't do that.
 Because to them STDIN has special meaning.
 As long as they can read from STDIN, they interpret that as their parent process being still alive.
 This convention came up because quite often parent dies without managing children life cycle, which leaves inadvertent dangling processes.
 As far as I know, there is no standard (e.g. POSIX specified) mechanism for notifying child of parent's death.
 A common solution involve maintaining a pipe between parent/child.
 When parent's end closes, then child receives

-EOF when reading.
-This way child processes can clean themselves up knowing parent is dead, if convention is followed.
+EOF on its end.
+This way child processes can clean themselves up knowing parent is dead, if this convention is followed.

-It's a common convention though by no means prevalent.
-In fact neither esbuild nor tailwind followed it, until Jose Valim's recent PR to both of these projects to get them to work reliably under Phoenix.
+It's a common convention though by no means ubiquitous.
+In fact neither esbuild nor tailwind initially followed it, until Jose Valim's recent PR to both of these projects to get them to work reliably under Phoenix.
 The PR for esbuild is a particularly great read on this matter:

-In short, these processes need to be able to read on STDIN indefinitely.
+In short, these processes need to be able to read/block on STDIN indefinitely.
 So